wojo501/todos-react-final-project/README.md

 ## todosReactFinalProject
-# To do list with React and MongoDB
+# To do list with React and MongoDB ;)

-It is project which contains knowledge gaind about React and MongoDB. \
+It is a project which contains knowledge gaind about React and MongoDB. \
 Developed front-end and full backend. \
 Simple way of working - application takes new tasks and add it to data base.
 Tasks could be modified by front-end.\
 <br />